mr-anderson86/jenkins-shared-lib/README.md

 * As mentioned in the description, this repo contains all sorts of simple methods which could be use in every Jenkins pipeline.
 Such as below:
 * [getStageLog](vars/getStageLog.groovy) - captures the log from a spesific stage within the current build.
 * [loadProperties](vars/loadProperties.groovy) - loads all variables from file both into shell and into pipeline's env map.
-* [slackNotifyBuild](vars/slackNotifyBuild.groovy) - sends notifications to a Slack channel
+* [slackNotifyBuild](vars/slackNotifyBuild.groovy) - sends notifications to a Slack channel.
 * [Jenkinsfile](Jenkinsfile) - a pipeline which tests the functions in this repo.
 * Hopefully to have more useful methods in the future :-)